pedantic-curmudgeon/marduk/README.md

 <a id="scope-link"></a>
 ## 1. Scope
-A basic repo with a custom `functions` module which includes examples of CI/CD-related image build, publish, and test workflows using Docker, Docker Compose, and GitHub Actions functionality.
+A basic repo with a custom `functions` module which includes examples of CI/CD-related image test and build and publish workflows using Docker, Docker Compose, and GitHub Actions functionality.

 When a pull request is opened, updated, or reopened to the `dev` branch: